 mysql> SHOW CREATE TABLE ibtest11c\G *************************** 1. row *************************** Table: ibtest11c Create Table: CREATE TABLE `ibtest11c` ( `A` int(11) NOT NULL auto_increment, `D` int(11) NOT NULL default '0', `B` varchar(200) NOT NULL default '', `C` varchar(175) default NULL, PRIMARY KEY (`A`,`D`,`B`), KEY `B` (`B`,`C`), KEY `C` (`C`), CONSTRAINT `0_38775` FOREIGN KEY (`A`, `D`) REFERENCES `ibtest11a` (`A`, `D`) ON DELETE CASCADE ON UPDATE CASCADE, CONSTRAINT `0_38776` FOREIGN KEY (`B`, `C`) REFERENCES `ibtest11a` (`B`, `C`) ON DELETE CASCADE ON UPDATE CASCADE ) ENGINE=INNODB CHARSET=latin1 1 row in set (0.01 sec) mysql> ALTER TABLE ibtest11c DROP FOREIGN KEY `0_38775`;

-As of 5.6.7, the server prohibits changes to foreign key columns
+The server prohibits changes to foreign key columns with the

-with the potential to cause loss of referential integrity.
-A
+potential to cause loss of referential integrity.
+A workaround

-DROP FOREIGN KEY before changing the column definition
+TABLE ...
+DROP FOREIGN KEY before changing the

 ALTER TABLE ...

 ADD FOREIGN KEY afterward.

 Table and column identifiers in a